-Shares of BeiGene, Ltd. (NASDAQ: BGNE; HKEX: 06160) rose 5% at the close of trading Thursday in Hong Kong on news that it received a supplemental new drug application (sNDA) for its cancer drug Tislelizumab.
+Shares of BeiGene, Ltd. (NASDAQ: BGNE; HKEX: 06160) rose 5% at the close of trading Thursday in Hong Kong on receiving a supplemental new drug application (sNDA) for its cancer drug Tislelizumab.

-In a statement today, the Beijing-based biotech giant said that Tislelizumab has been approved by the Center for Drug Evaluation (CDE) of the China National Medical Products Administration (NMPA) for patients with unresectable hepatocellular carcinoma— the most common type of liver cancer.
+In a statement today, the Beijing-based biotech giant said that Tislelizumab received approval from the Center for Drug Evaluation (CDE) of the China National Medical Products Administration (NMPA) for patients with unresectable hepatocellular carcinoma— the most common type of liver cancer.

-The green light followed a Phase 2 trial, which involved 249 patients with HCC from eight countries and regions in Asia and Europe.
+The acceptance was backed by a Phase 2 trial, which enrolled 249 patients with HCC from eight countries and regions in Asia and Europe.
 Of the patients, 138 were given one line of prior systemic therapy, while 111 received at minimum two lines of prior therapies.
 Every three weeks, the patients were given 200 mg; the company described the results of the primary endpoint as an “objective response rate,” which was accessed by the independent review committee.

-BeiGene said, "We are excited by the acceptance of our first filing for Tislelizumab in liver cancer."
+“We are excited by the acceptance of our first filing for Tislelizumab in liver cancer,”

 Across the world, HCC accounts for 85-90% of all reported cases of liver cancer.
 In 2018, there was a projection of 841,080 new cases of HCC globally—with an estimated 781,631 deaths, according to BeiGene.

 BeiGene said it will unveil its results of Phase 2 at an upcoming medical conference.
 In Hong Kong shares of BeiGene have risen 17% year-to-date, while its New York stock has soared 14% since the beginning of the year.